 Informal Discipline - This takes place within the school.
-It can include, but is not limited to writing assignments, change of seating or location, lunch detentions, after-school detentions, or saturday school.
+It can include, but is not limited to writing assignments, change of seating or location, after-school detentions, or Friday Night School.
 Detention reminders are issued to the student as a courtesy to the student from the administration.
 Failure to serve because a reminder was not received or a student forgets to serve is not acceptable and the next level of discipline will be issued.

-- 1.)
-After School Detention 1 hour (2:35 3:35 pm) to be served with the detention monitor in the assigned area. - Students are expected to bring study materials and are expected to work. - There will be no sleeping. - Tardiness to detention or inappropriate behavior in detention will result in the next level of discipline being issued.
-Parents/students are responsible for providing transportation. - 2.)
-Saturday Detention Students are to serve a two hour period (8:00 10:00 am) at the middle school with the detention monitor in the assigned area.
-Any student missing any portion of his/her assigned Saturday Detention may be given an In-School Restriction. - Students are expected to bring study materials and are expected to work. - There will be no sleeping, electronic devices (cell phones, gaming devices, MP3/CD/TV/DVD players) or recreational materials (cards, magazines, etc.) allowed. - Students must remain in their seat and designated area at all times. - No food or beverages shall be consumed. - Tardiness to detention or inappropriate behavior in detention will result in the next level of discipline being issued. - Parents/students are responsible for providing transportation.
+1.)
+After School Detention - 1 hour (2:50 - 3:50 pm) to be served with the detention monitor in the assigned area.

+- Students are expected to bring study materials and are expected to work. - There will be no sleeping. - Tardiness to detention or inappropriate behavior in detention will result in the next level of discipline being issued.
+It is possible for a teacher to issue a detention to be served with the issuing teacher before or after school or during the Academic Academy period.
+Parents/students are responsible for providing transportation.

+2.)
+Friday Detention - Students are to serve a continuous four (4) hour period (2:50 - 6:50 pm) at the high school with the detention monitor in the assigned area.
+Students are allowed one five (5) minute break.
+Any student missing any portion of his/her assigned Friday Detention may be given an In-School Restriction.

+- Students are expected to bring study materials and are expected to work. - There will be no sleeping, electronic devices (cell phones, gaming devices, MP3/CD/TV/DVD players) or recreational materials (cards, magazines, etc.) allowed. - Students must remain in seat and designated area at all times. - No food or beverages shall be consumed. - Tardiness to detention or inappropriate behavior in detention will result in the next level of discipline being issued and a letter sent to parents. - Parents/students are responsible for providing transportation.